Bypass rewiring and robustness of complex networks: GREEDY BYPASS REWIRING

 We propose a greedy bypass rewiring algorithm to improve robustness of networks against removal of nodes including random failures and attacks.
-The algorithm chooses a pair of link at each step, based on the number of the links not yet rewired and the size of the neighboring components.
+The algorithm chooses a pair of link, based on the number of the links not yet rewired and the size of the neighboring components.

+A removed node with degree $k$ has $k$ neighbor nodes (neighbor $1$, neighbor $2$, $\dots$, neighbor $k$) and $k$ links (link $1$, link $2$, $\dots$, link $k$). $R_i$ denotes whether link $i$ is rewired ($R_i=1$) or not yet rewired ($R_i=0$).
+Initially, set $R_i=0$ for all $i$ at each step. $T_{i,j}$ denotes whether neighbor $i$ and neighbor $j$ belong to the same component ($T_{i,j}=1$) or do not ($T_{i,j}=0$), that is, there exists a path from neighbor $i$ to neighbor $j$ without going through the removed node or does not. $T_{i,i}=1$ is trivially satisfied for all $i$, and